Kansas Layoffs — June 2023

 |---|---|---|---|---|

-Topping the list was PPC Flexible Packaging, LLC at its Mission facility, reporting 99 affected workers.
-Johnson Controls followed with 0 workers.
+The single largest action involved PPC Flexible Packaging at its Mission facility, reporting 99 affected workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.